jescalan/roots/readme.md

       # you'll usually want to start by looping through each file, if there are any
       files && files.forEach (file) ->

-        # the helper module is a very useful tool that exposes a bunch of information
+        # the helper class is a very useful tool that exposes a bunch of information
         # about the file and methods that help with compiling it. more details are
         # needed here.
         helper = new Helper(file)